About Rambo Tutoring

 Our teaching philosophy is simple.
 Students need to spend time learning their subject, and they need to work-out their own homework problems.
 The tutor’s job is to explain the material, do examples, and find holes in students’ understanding.
 Mastery of a subject takes time and hard work.
 Gimmicks don’t work.
 We help students by creating focus which helps them use their study time efficiently and by finding errors in students’ work which helps stop bad habits from forming.

-Charles lives in Escondido, and he started tutoring at Palomar College in 2006, while he was a student there.
+Charles started tutoring at Palomar College in 2006, while he was a student there.
 He worked in Palomar’s “math center,” and tutored a wide variety of math topics, ranging from basic math to differential equations.

 He left Palomar College in 2007 to study mathematics at the University of California Berkeley, where he received his bachelor’s degree in 2009.
-He majored in mathematics.
+In 2019, Charles enrolled in UCLA’s master’s of financial engineering program and graduated in 2020.

-Since 2009, Charles has been a private in-home tutor.
+From 2009 until 2019, Charles was a full-time private in-home tutor and author.
 His recent tutoring work has been one-on-one.
 He started Rambo Tutoring in 2010.
 Charles is currently the only employee.
-He passed the CSET mathematics subtest I & II in May 2010.
-Charles has also passed the Society of Actuaries’ exams P and FM.
+He passed the CSET mathematics subtest I & II, and the Society of Actuaries’ exams probability and financial mathematics exams.